All Episodes

 They're things you don't want to do unless you're healthy.

-Would you join a sports team if you're unhealthy and middle aged?
+Would you join a sports team if you're unhealthy and middle-aged?

 Probably not.

-So backwards of science, at least partially.
+So backwards science, at least partially.

 It might also be true that socializing is good for your health.